 Now each passage has 10 questions.
 Since I'm left with about 5 minutes for the questions, that gives me about 30 seconds to do each one.
 Man, those 30 seconds go by very very fast.
 For the easier questions, you really have to choose the answer and go.
 That way, you bank as much time as possible for the questions that require more searching in the passage.

-I skip over any question that I know I can’t track down in 30 seconds, questions like “the passage mentions all of the following EXCEPT” or “”.
+I skip over any question that I know I can't track down in 30 seconds, questions like "the passage mentions all of the following EXCEPT".
 I save these for last because doing the other questions first gives me a better working knowledge of the passage that I can then use to get through those more time-consuming questions faster.

-Now that you know the timing breakdown, let’s get to how you actually practice effectively.
+Now that you know the timing breakdown, let's go over how you practice effectively.

 1. Establish your baseline time per passage.